 From its setting up, we mainly mention the following achievements of the Institute:

-It coordinated and published several dozen of volumes (of which 19 ranked CNCSIS – National Council of Scientific Research in Higher Education), including results of research and development-innovation programs carried out by members and partners of the Institute, especially during the last 2 years.
+It coordinated and published several dozen of volumes (of which 39 ranked CNCS– National Council of Scientific Research), including results of research and development-innovation programs carried out by members and partners of the Institute, especially during the last 2 years.

-It has developed a platform of 14 Editorial Series: Scientific, Professional, Cultural, Technical, within which 43 young authors have been published so far, with a total of 61 volumes published or in process of publication (http: //www.valori.mcb-institutes. org /).
+It has developed a platform of 16 Editorial Series: Scientific, Professional, Cultural, Technical, within which 63 young authors have been published so far, in more than 70 volumes published or in process of publication (http: //www.valori.mcb-institutes. org /).